 While we love flying with Virgin Atlantic, their Upper Class is closer to most airlines’ Business Class offerings.
 The Upper-Class Suite is relatively consistent across the fleet.
 You can see how Virgin Upper Class compares to British Airways Club World and in the majority of areas, Virgin wins.
 But remember, I am comparing Virgin’s Upper Class to BA in Business Class.
 Virgin Upper Class does not come close to the other five First Class products outlined above.

 Virgin Atlantic goes with the herringbone layout for their Upper-Class cabin, where seats are angled, which feels odd, with window seats facing the cabin’s center.
 Across from the seat is the ottoman, which has a seatbelt of its own for guests.

 The Virgin layout’s advantages are privacy, as you face a wall rather than another passenger.
-If you fly on British Airways Club World (which is their Business Class), you run the risk of being in the middle pair of seats.
-Every Virgin seat also has direct aisle access (unlike BA), so no one is going to jump over your feet in the middle of the night.
+If you fly on British Airways Club World (their Business Class), you risk being in the middle pair of seats.
+Every Virgin seat also has direct aisle access (unlike BA), so no one will jump over your feet in the middle of the night.
 The downside of this is that the booths are so private that you will have difficulty sharing the flight with your partner or children as you can’t see anyone else!
 Storage is mainly in overhead bins down the center of the cabin as well as over the windows.